getcursor/cursor/README.md

 ## OSS

 We'd previously open-sourced our old Codemirror-based editor.
 You can find that code [here](https://github.com/getcursor/cursor-codemirror).

-The newest versions of Cursor are not yet open-source; if you'd much prefer we open-source the editor, feel free to reach out to admin@cursor.so.
+The VSCodeium-based versions of Cursor are not yet open-source; if you'd much prefer we open-source the editor, feel free to reach out to admin@cursor.so.